herbps10/stanmerge/README.md

 ```

 ## Notes
-- Comments are currently not well handled and may appear out-of-order in the merge results.
+- Comments are currently not well handled and may appear out-of-order in the output.

 ## Basic Example